AICRV/aicrv.github.io/calls/demos/index.md

 * **Final video validation:** April 24, 2026
 * **AI/CRV 2026 Conference:** May 25 \- 28, 2026

-Note: For late breaking demos (after the Feb 3th deadline), an option is to submit to the nectar track (link to the nectar track) which accepts submission up to March 30th.
+Note: For late breaking demos (after the Feb 3th deadline), an option is to submit to the [nectar track](../nectar-track/)  which accepts submission up to March 30th.

 ## **Submission Link**